dittodev/github-action-setup-codeartifact/README.md

-# github-actions
+# Shared github actions

-Shared github actions
+This repo contains an action to setup codeartifact using AWS credentials.